jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1b.md

 In modern Europe, not more than 1% of the people of any country can be soldiers without ruining the country which pays their expences.

-11 The cost of an army was not considerable in any nation until long after it fell entirely on the sovereign.
+{{< s v="11" >}} The cost of an army was not considerable in any nation until long after it fell entirely on the sovereign.

 In all the ancient Greek republics, learning military exercises was a necessary part of education imposed by the state on every free citizen.

 In every city, there was a public field under the protection of the public magistrate where young people were taught exercises by different masters.

 This was the whole expence any Greek state ever had to prepare its citizens for war.
 The exercises of the Campus Martius in ancient Rome answered the same purpose of the Gymnasium in ancient Greece.

 Under the feudal governments, there many public ordinances promoting the practise archery and other military exercises to the citizens.

 They were universally neglected=